lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 #### Horovod installation

-However if it is necessary to use another version of Horovod it is possible to install it manually.
-For that you need to create a [virtual environment](python_virtual_environments.md) and load the dependencies (e.g. MPI).
+However, if it is necessary to use another version of Horovod, it is possible to install it manually.
+For that, you need to create a [virtual environment](python_virtual_environments.md) and load the dependencies (e.g. MPI).
 Installing TensorFlow can take a few hours and is not recommended.

 ##### Install Horovod for TensorFlow with python and pip